Austin Nola: Seattle Mariners (2019–2020)

-San Diego Padres
+San Diego Padres (2020–2023)

-On August 30, 2020, the Mariners traded Nola, as well as pitchers Dan Altavilla and Austin Adams, to the San Diego Padres, in exchange for infielder Ty France, outfielder Taylor Trammell, pitcher Andrés Muñoz, and catcher Luis Torrens.
+On August 30, 2020, the Mariners traded Nola and relief pitchers Dan Altavilla and Austin Adams to the San Diego Padres in exchange for infielder Ty France, outfielder Taylor Trammell, pitcher Andrés Muñoz, and catcher Luis Torrens.
 The trade was part of a larger series of deadline moves by Padres general manager A. J. Preller, who aimed to take the team to its first playoff appearance in 14 seasons.
-That postseason, the Padres appeared in the 2020 National League Wild Card Series, facing the St. Louis Cardinals.
-In the final match of the three-game series, the Padres played a bullpen game, and Nola became the first MLB catcher to backstop nine pitchers through a postseason shutout, taking the team to the 2020 National League Division Series (NLDS).
-There, the Los Angeles Dodgers swept the Padres in a three-game series.
-After the season ended, Nola revealed that he had fractured his foot on a foul ball about a week after the trade was finalized, but he had continued playing through the injury.
+That postseason, the Padres appeared in the National League (NL) Wild Card Series, facing the St. Louis Cardinals.
+In the finale of the three-game series, the Padres played a bullpen game, and Nola became the first MLB catcher to backstop nine pitchers through a postseason shutout, taking the team to the NL Division Series (NLDS).
+There, the Los Angeles Dodgers swept the Padres in three game.
+After the season ended, Nola revealed that he had fractured his foot on a foul ball about a week after he joined the Padres, but he had continued playing through the injury.
 In the 48 games which he caught, pitchers posted a 2.50 earned run average (ERA), the lowest among all team catchers.
-Offensively, Nola batted .273 in 161 at bats with the Padres that year, including seven home runs, 28 RBIs, and 24 runs scored.
+Nola's hitting cooled after the trade, batting .222 with two home runs and 9 RBI in 19 regular season games with the Padres.
+In his first postseason, he hit two singles in 17 at bats with three RBI and four walks.